sequelize/sequelize/.github/ISSUE_TEMPLATE/feature_request.md

 ```

 ### Why should this be in Sequelize

 Short explanation why this should be part of Sequelize rather than a separate package.

 ### Describe alternatives/workarounds you've considered

 A clear and concise description of any alternative solutions or features you've considered.
 If any workaround exists to the best of your knowledge, include it here.

 ### Additional context

 Add any other context or screenshots about the feature request here.

-## Issue Template Checklist
+## Feature Request Checklist

 <!-- Please answer the questions below.
 If you don't, your issue may be closed. -->

-### Is this issue dialect-specific?
+### Is this feature dialect-specific?

 - [ ] No. This issue is relevant to Sequelize as a whole.
 - [ ] Yes.
 This issue only applies to the following dialect(s): XXX, YYY, ZZZ

-### Would you be willing to resolve this issue by submitting a Pull Request?
+### Would you be willing to implement this feature by submitting a Pull Request?

 <!-- Remember that first contributors are welcome! -->